Fred the Ripper

 - the "FAIL" tray to which discs which haven't been successfuly ripped are dropped

 As a protip it's good to make the job of picking up discs easier by cutting two slots in the "DONE" and "FAIL" trays:

 The UArm I used was perfect for the task as it had a vacuum pump and suction cup which made it possible to easily grab and manipulate big flat items :).
 Because the arm is the only place where I have digital output GPIOs and ADC inputs available, this is where I decided to connect the disc presence sensor circuits.
 These allow the robot to know if there are any more discs to archive or if the destination tray is full.
 This task is achieved thanks to TCRT1000 reflective optical sensors and as CDs are pretty reflective this works rather well :).
 The connection schematics for a single sensor are show below:

 In the above circuit the ADC voltage across the 180k resistor will be proportional to the current flowing through the phototransistor and thus the amount of light reflected.
 The disc detection is simple: little light reflected means there is no disc in the tray, a lot of light reflected means there is a disc present.
 Unfortunately the simple approach doesn't work beacuse of current generated in the phototransistor due to ambient light.
 Depending on the conditions this can easily cause false positives in disc detection.
-In order to combat this we need to take two measurements - one with the IR LED on and the other with the LED off to measure the ambient amount of light.
-By subtracting these two values...Read more »
+In order to combat this we need to take two...Read more »